bxdoan/bxdoan/README.md

 <div align="center">

-> Dream big and dare to fail.
+> Life is what happens to you while you’re busy making other plans.

-> — Norman Vaughan —
+> — John Lennon —

 </div>